richardchankiyin/SampleMicroServiceApp/README.md

 - 1c Authentication database and Transaction Service database are separated
 - 1d Account Synchronization success and fail tasks are being recorded in database
 - 1e Account Synchronization should be idempotent which means same task should not run twice.
+- 1f Account Synchronization should run again if it fails before
 - 2a using Authentication Service /api/login to login
 - 2b Multiple login with the same account is not allowed and old sessions should be kicked out
 - 3a using Transaction Service /api/account with prior authentication done in Authentication Service